sudheerj/angular-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

  127. ### What is declarable in Angular?
       Declarable is a class type that you can add to the declarations list of an NgModule.
 The class types such as components, directives, and pipes comes can be declared in the module.
+The structure of declarations would be,
+      ```javascript
+      declarations: [
+        YourComponent,
+        YourPipe,
+        YourDirective
+      ],
+      ```

    **[⬆ Back to Top](#table-of-contents)**